-By the 1500s, Chiddingfold and the surrounding area had already been noted for its excellent resources in the glass industry: the ground is very sandy, and there is considerable firewood from the woodlands.
+By the 1500s, Chiddingfold and the surrounding area was already noted for its excellent natural resources for the manufacture of glass: the ground is very sandy, and there is considerable firewood from the woodlands.
 However, the industry was very small scale and centred mainly on vessel production.
-The influx of Huguenot refugees brought a wave of glassmakers who settled in Chiddingfold and the surrounding areas.
+In the mid-16th century, the influx of French Protestant refugees, known as Huguenots, fleeing persecution, brought a wave of glassmakers who settled in Chiddingfold and the surrounding areas.
 This wave brought new technologies and techniques that greatly improved the industry in the area, including the production of coloured glass.

 French and Huguenot refugees continued to work in the Wealden area long past his death, as the Wisborough Green parish records contain at least 26 entries of French families in the area, from 1567 to 1617.
 The entries then stop rather abruptly, which is probably due to the glassmaking industry away moving from Surrey as a result of James I's Royal Proclamation in 1615.
 'A Proclamation touching glass' prohibited the burning of wood fuel for glassmaking, as wood was considered more important for other uses.
 As the industry began to utilise other fuels, it relocated to areas where coal was accessible.